Satsyxbt/Fenix/docs/integration/voting_escrow/VotingEscrow_DepositWithIncreaseUnlockTime.md

 /**
  * @notice Deposits tokens to increase the balance and extend the lock duration for a given token ID.
  * @dev The lock duration is increased and the deposit is processed for the given token.
- *      The veNFT must not be in permanent lock, must not be attached to a managed veNFT, and must exist.
+ *      The veNFT must not be in permanent lock, and must exist.
  * @param tokenId_ The ID of the token to increase the balance and extend the lock duration.
  * @param amount_ The amount of tokens to be deposited.
  * @param lockDuration_ Duration (in seconds) - how long the new lock should be.